burakozknn/Sport-and-Diet/README.md

 <p>
-The aim of this project is to find the text about the word what user inputs and list them.I will collect datas on https://twitter.com/sporsalbilgiler?lang=en and then all datas on the webpage will be scraped by Python Scrapy
+The aim of this project is to find and display relevant information about the word that the user inputs, related to health and fitness.I will collect data on https://twitter.com/sporsalbilgiler?lang=en and then all data on the webpage will be scraped by Python Scrapy.
 </p>